Vanilla-OS/Vib/docs/articles/en/getting-started.md

 ## Requirements

-To use Vib, there are no specific requirements; you just need a Linux\* operating system (Mac OS and Windows will be supported in the future).
+To use Vib, there are no specific requirements; you just need a Linux\* operating system (macOS and Windows will be supported in the future).
 Optionally, you can install a container engine to test and publish the images created to a registry.

 \* Currently, Vib requires a Linux distribution with `glibc`.